 How To Deal With Water In Basement After Rain March 12, 2019 – Posted in: Blog

 When it rains, it pours.
 Especially if you have water or moisture problems at home.
-Learning how to deal with nasty, smelly leaked water in your basement is one of the best ways to protect your home and prevent costly damage in the future.
+Learning how to deal with nasty, smelly leaked water in your basement is one of the ways to protect your home and prevent costly damage in the future.

 Water in Basement Causes

 Basement water leaks are an alarming problem.
 In fact, the American Society of Home Inspectors estimates that 60% of homeowners in the country have basement water problems.
 Even newly constructed homes are still prone to leaks and there’s a good chance that you will have to deal with it eventually.

 You might wonder though – what causes water problems in the basement?

 Flood.
 Needless to say, basements are prone to flooding since they are the lowest part of a house.
 If you live in a flood-prone area, one of the things you can do to protect your property is to apply some flood control methods, such as raising your home on stilts, installing foundation vents or a sump pump, applying coatings and sealants on your basement walls, and installing check valves on your pipes.

 Water Seepage.
 Water can seep through cracks in your walls as well as other porous materials.
 There are two types of wall cracks – horizontal and vertical.
 The former is more serious as it is caused by pressure against the walls.
 If you see stains on your basement walls or floors whenever it rains, it’s an indication of water seepage.

 Window Well.
 Windows allow light and air into your basement.
 However, during heavy rains, water can collect within the window wells.

 Water Leakage in Basement after Heavy Rain